fanglinnw/clinical-trial-classifier/README.md

 # Clinical Trial Protocol Classifier

-A deep learning system that uses PubMedBERT to classify clinical trial protocols as cancer-relevant or not relevant.
+A deep learning system that uses PubMedBERT and LLM-based classifiers to classify clinical trial protocols as cancer-relevant or not relevant.

 ## 🚀 Quickstart